 Hi all, Bayley here to reflect on another week full of pleasant surprises and endless rewards.
 It’s starting to set in that our time in El Nido is nearing its end…which is all the more reason to take advantage of every crazy opportunity that comes our way.

-This week, Brian and I were lucky enough to join the BBC Earth crew’s commercial shoot in our local community of Kiminawit.
+This week, Brian and I were lucky enough to join a commercial shoot in our local community of Kiminawit.
 This journey spanned across two long days of scouting, shooting, and very little sleeping.
 Not only were Brian and I able to utilize our time in Kiminawit to carry out a project of our own, we watched experts work their magic in making a vision come to life.

 This project highlights El Nido Resorts’ cultural sustainability efforts through our “FromHooks to Book” initiative.
 Fishing with the community, an activity offered at all the island resorts, allows guests to experience cultural fishing with local fishermen from the Kiminawit community.
 Beyond that, we support and educate the children of the community through school building, donating supplies, and educating.

 1:00PM Our journey begins with the initial trip to Kiminawit for location scouting and sequence planning.
 Choppy waves make the boat ride a bit more difficult than anticipated, but gives us ample opportunity in getting to know the team onboard.